 Garbage pickup is every Thursday, and garbage should be curbside by 7 a.m.
 The city contracts with Elite Waste Disposal for garbage removal.
 Residents are allowed one 35-, 64-, or 96-gallon container per week.
 Containers are available by calling the city at 952-353-2488.
 Garbage service is billed monthly along with your city utility bill.
 Garbage cans must be kept off of streets; please keep them on your driveway.

 Republic Waste Disposal provides curbside recycling service every other Thursday (call city office for schedule).
 Recyclables must be placed in recycle cans and curbside by 7 a.m.

 Acceptable products are newsprint (non-shiny); glass, aluminum cans, tin cans (rinsed and labels removed); plastics, long-necked and with a 1 or 2 recycling symbols on the bottom of the bottle.
 Junk mail and bundled cardboard are also accepted.
 All items can be co-mingled in the recycle can with the yellow lid.

-New Germany provides a cleanup day for city residents each spring and fall at the city shed on Carver County Road 33 (State Ave.
+New Germany provides a cleanup day for city residents each spring at the city shed on Carver County Road 33 (State Ave.
 North).
 A small disposal fee applies for some items.

 New Germany’s brush site has been combined with Mayer’s brush site, located on Carver County Road 30 between New Germany and Mayer.
 Contact the city office for the current rules.

 The city bills for water and sewer usage on a monthly basis.
 Rates are based on a service charge, plus a charge per 1,000 gallons used.
 There is a $10 penalty for residents who fail to provide their meter reading by the due date.
 Failure to pay a utility bill results in water being turned off.
 Water is turned on upon payment of the utility bill plus a $50 service charge.
 If you are moving, contact the city clerk at 952-353-2488 with a final meter reading, forwarding address, moving date, and the new owner’s name.